ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 4. Start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin)

-  `docker run -it --rm --net=host -e DASHDBUSR=<user> -e DASHDBPW=<password> <image name>`
+  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> <image name>`

  Note that the dashDB local container as well as the notebook container use `--net=host` so they share the same network devices (fortunately, there are no port conflicts).
 In particular, the Jupyter server "sees" the kernel's communication ports on localhost

 6. Open the Jupyter start page http://<hostname>:8888 in your browser.

+ If the message from `docker run` above indicates that the Jupyter server is started and listening on port 8888, but you cannot connect, then this may be caused by a firewall setup on your docker host.
+Since we're running with --net=host, docker will not create iptables rules automatically to ACCEPT connections on that port and you may need to configure that manually according to your docker host OS, e.g. with

+  `iptables -A INPUT -p tcp --dport 8888 -j ACCEPT`

-In the upper right of the start page, click "New" -> "IDAX - Scala" to open a new notebook.
-Watch the output of the notebook container while the notebook kernel launches a toree server inside dashDB.
+ When you see the Jupyter start page, open the Spark_KMeansSample.ipynb notebook.
+ Watch the output of the notebook container while the notebook kernel launches a Toree server inside dashDB.
 Note that it can take more than a minute before the kernel is fully started and responsive.

-7. You can now enter `println(sc.getConf.toDebugString)` in a notebook cell to verify your settings (e.g. the active class path) and `java.sql.DriverManager.getConnection("jdbc:db2:BLUDB")` to check that you can connect to the dashDB database.
+7. Run the sample notebook to verify that you can access the dashDB database and perform Spark analytics modeling.

 To shut down the notebook server and the container, press Ctrl-C from the console or use `docker stop <container>` from a different terminal